Tanuki/tanuki.py/examples/web_scraper/readme.md

 # Web Scraping

-This example shows how MonkeyPatch can be used with web scraping to easily populate the desired values into a structured class.
+This example shows how Tanuki can be used with web scraping to easily populate the desired values into a structured class.

 Six examples for web scraping are provided:
 - [Quotes](https://quotes.toscrape.com/)